digitaldreams/laravel-seo-tools/README.md

 <img src="https://image.ibb.co/j8Jom8/page_management.png" alt="page_management" border="0">

 ### Submit company or personal information to Google ###
- For business or ecommerce we often see support email, telephone and some other extra information like ther facebook, Twiteer account in google search.
+ For business or ecommerce we often see support email, telephone and some other extra information like their Facebook, Twitter account in google search.
 This can be done schema.org tags.
 To make this super simple there have few input field that you can easily fill and save.
-Behind the scene everyting will be done for you.
+Behind the scene everything will be done for you.
 <img src="https://image.ibb.co/frTceT/company_personal_info.png" alt="company_personal_info" border="0">

 ### Webmaster tools ###
 Sometimes web master need ftp or file access because they need to add some verification code into your site.
 Using this tools they can simply add this from dashboard.
 Like Google Verification code
 <img src="https://image.ibb.co/mUkZR8/webmaster_tools.png" alt="webmaster_tools" border="0">
 ### Sitemap generator ###
 Sitemap are the key to search engine.
-Search engline will crawl your website according to this.
+Search engine will crawl your website according to this.
 It will be created automatically for you.
 Also you can set pririty and change frequency of your page.
 <img src="https://image.ibb.co/jQGKto/site_map.png" alt="site_map" border="0">

 ### Robot.txt and .htaccess file customization ###
-Web master sometings need to have access to robot.txt and .htaccess.
+Web master sometimes need to have access to robot.txt and .htaccess.
 Now it can be done via dashboard.
-Although its require expertise knowledge to modify this files.
+Although it requires expertise knowledge to modify this files.
 <img src="https://image.ibb.co/hM3ceT/robot_htaccess.png" alt="robot_htaccess" border="0">

 ### Meta tag management ###